 Superheroes accomplish something outside of simply following mythic structure—they augment mythology itself.

-In other words, the creation of superheroes and the books in which they are found functions as part of our own modern mythology; just as folktales, fairy tales and ancient myths say something about the cultures from whence they spring, super heroes are part of a uniquely American mythology.
+The creation of superheroes and the books in which they are found function as part of our own modern mythology; just as folktales, fairy tales, and ancient myths say something about the cultures from whence they spring, superheroes are part of a uniquely American mythology.
 While comics and superheroes are no longer solely an American property, the invention of these things says a lot about the culture and attitude of our culture.

 Superheroes have changed with the times, as have their costumes and accessories—but not as much as their attitudes; and, in fact, that attitude of comics in general.
 No longer completely bright and shiny, comics and comic characters are sometimes cynical and sardonic, with the heroes themselves being presented as increasingly flawed.

 Comics reflect the attitude and feeling of the society.
 This is our mythology, created and evolving decade after decade—and because of that, it’s our gift to the world, our mark on it.

 If like all great empires that have come and gone, America were to fall into the ashes, these stories and legends would still survive.
 Superman will be here long after any of us—the idea of him and who he was, the embodiment of the highest concentration of Idealism and Virtue will outlast the nation that gave him life, and perhaps even its memory.

 With the representation of these heroes, this is the mythology that we give to the world years after we disappear.

 That is one of the many reasons why I have always been completely fascinated by superheroes – one of the reasons I have loved them since I was a child, one of the reasons why my birthday cake was shaped like Superman or Batman or Wolverine every year.
 Because, even as a child, though I was incapable of processing their importance on a conscious level, my very human psyche recognized the need for them, and was inspired by them.